Tejas4322/s3-to-rds-using-terraform/README.md

 ### 3 .
 Verify the lambda function

-- Check the lambda dashboard , you'll see the function whith s3 trigger.
+- Check the Lambda dashboard; you'll see the function with an S3 trigger.
+When you push a file to the bucket, the function will read the data from the file and push it to the RDS database.

 ![Screenshot 2024-06-29 210359](https://github.com/Tejas4322/s3-to-rds-using-terraform/assets/141610398/603bc4be-0699-413e-b617-943dac419a0e)